chrispwolf/night-tripper-platen/content/chapters/Rules for Play/skill-descriptions.md

 Operating, repairing and modifying machines, including complex starship hardware and gate cores.

 ## Forgery
-Faking physical and digital documents like identification, permits, and manifests.
+Faking physical and electronic documents like identification, permits, and manifests.

 ## Gambling
 Common gambling games played in smoky starport bars and the parlors of nobles alike.